BunsDev/chainlink-vault-ERC4626/STIPS.md

 - Each token has its own token pool, an abstraction layer over ERC-20 tokens facilitating OnRamp and OffRamp operations.
 - Configurable to lock or burn at the source blockchain and unlock or mint at the destination blockchain.

-### Uniswap V2 - ChatGPT Example of a swap after a CCIP message is received
+### Uniswap V2
+#### Example of a swap after a CCIP message is received
+Note: created by ChatGPT, so probably inaccurate.

 ```solidity